Quantum-Accelerators/quacc/docs/user/wflow_engines.md

     print(future2.result())
     ```

     You can see that it is quite trivial to set up a Parsl workflow using the recipes within quacc.
-We define the full workflow as a function that stitches together the individual `@python_app` workflow steps.
+We define the full workflow as simply a collection of individual compute jobs.
+The [`quacc.recipes.emt.core.relax_job`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt.core.relax_job) and [`quacc.recipes.emt.core.static_job`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt.core.static_job) were both already defined with a `@job` decorator, which is why we did not need to specify that here.
+At runtime, quacc will automatically transform the `@job` decorator into the Parsl-compatible `@python_app` decorator.

     The use of `.result()` serves to block any further calculations from running until it is resolved.
 Calling `.result()` also returns the function output as opposed to the `AppFuture` object.